moja-global/FLINT.Cloud/README.md

 In order to run the REST API, please follow the following steps: -

 1. `docker build --build-arg BUILD_TYPE=RELEASE --build-arg NUM_CPU=4 -t gcbm-api .`
+2. `docker run -v path to the unzipped GCBM_Demo_Run.zip folder:/gcbm_files --rm -p 8080:8080 gcbm-api`

+For instruction 2, unzip the folder `GCBM_Demo_Run.zip` present at the root of the directory On unzipping, a folder `layers` is created, make note of the path of this folder We have mounted the `layers` folder as gcbm_files onto our container.

+Example :
+Assume the path to the unzipped folder is `/home/layers`, instruction 2 will be :
-2. `docker run -v /home/kalilinux/Documents/GCBM:/gcbm_files --rm -p 8080:8080 gcbm-api`
+2. `docker run -v /home/layers:/gcbm_files --rm -p 8080:8080 gcbm-api`

-In the point 2 as you can see we have mounted the GCBM folder as gcbm_files onto our container.
-The zipped GCBM folder is available in the root of this repository for setup and use.

 Currently the REST API has the following endpoints available for access:-